sogaiu/small-peg-tracer/juat/README.md

 There are a few ways `janet-usages-as-tests` can be used with some target project.

+The basic idea in each case is to put an appropriate `.janet` file in the `test` subdirectory of the target project so that it is executed when `jpm test` is invoked.

+The aforementioned `.janet` file is a launching script for code in `janet-usages-as-tests` and should also be edited to contain names of files and directories in which to search for usages to convert into tests.

+Some directories are skipped in this process of searching for usages (to turn into tests), including:

+* `.git` directories
+* directories containing a file named `.gitrepo`

 ### Git Subrepo

 0. Ensure [git-subrepo](https://github.com/ingydotnet/git-subrepo) is